 This month King Street Wharf has a special guest blogger, Glendon WW.
-A recognised foodie, Instagrammer and photographer, Glendon was enticed by homely pasta, juicy steaks and Greek hospitality.
+A recognised foodie, Instagrammer and photographer, Glendon was enticed by homely pasta, juicy steaks and warm hospitality.
 Enjoy the first in our three-part guest blogger series.

 Being from an Italian family background, I’m unfortunately always hyper-critical when it comes to dining out at an Italian restaurant.
 Upon visiting Casa Ristorante, I was greeted by the laughter of a workplace team-building excursion, participating in one of the pizza-making classes.
 As the co-workers were happily throwing pizza dough and celebrating team bonding, I was seated and looked over the appealing menu offerings.